fastrgv/AdaVenture/README.md

 Open a commandline terminal, and cd to the install directory.
 If your platform is High-Dpi-capable, type the executable-name followed by a "1", before hittting the (enter-key).
 But if the game does not play smoothly, you should run in Low-Dpi mode.

 Linux users should type "adaventure_gnu" to start the game.
 You may also double click its icon in file manager.
-Note that my new sound technique [Linux-only] sometimes aborts with a tasking error if a new sound occurs at precisely the time when a sound-loop is restarting itself.
-So, save often, until I perfect my algorithm.
 This executable was built on Linux Mint, and tested on RedHat (Scientific-Linux) to not only run well, but to rebuild easily.

 Similarly Mac users type "adaventure_osx",  or navigate to the installation directory in Finder and click the "adaventure.app" icon named "AdaVenture".
 Note that any jerkiness experienced while running at HiDpi can be elliminated by editting the bundle-controls to force LowDpi.